What Does Divine Love Mean?

-The Greek word that refers to the love of God or the spiritual kind, one of the kinds of love we are to have for people, is agape.
+The Greek word that refers to divine love or the spiritual kind, one of the kinds of love we are to have for people, is agape.
 Agape is the very nature of God, for God is love (1 John 4:7-12, 16b).
 The big key to understanding agape is to realize that it can be known from the action it prompts.

-People are accustomed to thinking of love as a feeling, but that is not necessarily the case with agape love.
+People are used to thinking of love as a feeling, but that is not necessarily the case with agape love.
 Agape is love because of what it does, not because of how it feels.
 Agape is an exercise of the will, a deliberate choice.
-This is why God can command us to love our enemies (Matt.
-5:44; Exod.
-23:1-5).
+This is why God can command us to love our enemies (Matthew 5:44; Exodus 23:1-5).
 He is not commanding us to “have a good feeling” for our enemies, but to act in a loving way toward them.

 God so “loved” (agape) that He gave His Son (John 3:16).
 It did not feel good for God to do that, but it was the loving thing to do.
 Christ so loved (agape) that He gave His life.
 He did not want to die, but He loved us, so He did what was required to save us from death.